 - document on the payment of an administrative fee.

 Documents that are attachments to the notification sent to CTU must be originals or certified copies.
 In case the notifier received the documents in electronic form and send them to CTU in the same manner, it is required the document must contain original electronic signature of the entity that issued this document.
 If the document is converted from electronic into paper form, or on the contrary, it must be provided with a verification clause according to Section 22 (1) of the Act No. 300/2008 Coll., on electronic transactions and automatic conversion of documents.
 The Czech POINT is entitled to perform this conversion or provided the document with verification clause.

 According to Section 18(1) of the Postal Services Act, the authorisation to carry on a business commences as at the date of delivery of a written notification of business activities, which has to meet the detailed requirements laid down in Section 18(2) and (3) of the Postal Services Act.

-On the basis of a proper notification of business activities, CTU issues a certificate to prove that the provider has complied with its notification duty and is therefore entitled to pursue business in the area of postal services.
+On the basis of a proper notification of business activities, CTU issues a certificate to prove that the operator has complied with its notification duty and is therefore entitled to do business in the area of postal services.

-It is laid down in Section 36a(1)(b) of the Postal Services Act that CTU shall maintain a list of providers.
-CTU also grants a postal licence to an appointed provider with the obligation to provide and ensure the universal services.
-CTU also makes public the list of postal service providers at its web site.
+It is laid down in Section 36a(1)(b) of the Postal Services Act that CTU shall maintain a list of operators.
+CTU also grants a postal licence to an appointed operator with the obligation to provide and ensure the universal services.
+CTU also makes public the list of postal services operators at its websites.